You Don’t Have To Be Out Of Your Comfort Zone All The Time!

-The importance of consolidation in an antifragile life
+The importance of consolidation in a world that worships growth

 There are a bunch of different models out there on this, but I find it most helpful to draw on parts of each and consider four zones — the comfort zone, consolidation zone, stretch zone, and snap zone.

 When you leave the comfort zone, you enter the stretch zone.
 This is the zone where growth is triggered.
 You are no longer in perfect comfort.
-In fact, you are often uncomfortable, because it is the zone of eustress and the zone of antifragility.
+In fact, you are often uncomfortable, because it is the zone of eustress and the zone of hormesis and possibly antifragility.

 Let’s take an example of moving from the physical comfort zone to the physical stretch zone.
 To stretch yourself physically means to push your physical boundaries, through exercising your physical body via literally stretching, or aerobic or anaerobic movement.
 When stretching we overload our bodies by going to the edge of our current range, beyond our current comfort zone.
 (Staying in a hormetic zone.)

 To stretch mentally is similar.
 You push your mental boundaries, maybe it is practicing a new skill.
-It’s that repetitive and gruelling struggle to learn, and often includes deliberate practice.
+It’s that repetitive and grueling struggle to learn, and often includes deliberate practice.

 It’s important to mention that if you go to the edge of your stretch zone, you reach the snap zone.
 Anyone who ever injured themselves “overdoing it” with some kind of physical activity would have entered the snap zone, or anyone who can recall a time of burnout also likely hit the snap zone.